Change baker options#

 4. Select Finish to leave the page.

-If you remove a baker, the node that is configured with the baker keys will stop baking after a cool-down period of three weeks.
+If you remove a validator, the node that is configured with the validator keys will stop producing blocks after a cool-down period of three weeks.
 During this period, you’ll not be able update the stake.
 After the cool-down period, the amount that you previously staked is returned to your disposable balance at the next pay day.
-When you’ve removed the baker, it is recommended that you also remove the keys from the node.
-If you want to use the node for baking at a later point in time, you’ll then have to create a new set of baker keys.
+When you’ve removed the validator, it is recommended that you also remove the keys from the node.
+If you want to use the node for validation at a later point in time, you’ll then have to create a new set of validator keys.

-If you no longer wish to bake on this account, you can stop baking.
+If you no longer wish to produce blocks on this account, you can stop validation.

 Concordium Wallet for Mobile and Concordium Legacy Wallet

-2. After the screens explaining baker removal, review the information on the overview screen.
-When you are satisfied, tap Submit baker transaction.
+2. After the screens explaining validator removal, review the information on the overview screen.
+When you are satisfied, tap Submit validator transaction.

 3. The Concordium Wallet for Mobile or Concordium Legacy Wallet shows that the transaction has been submitted to the chain.
 Tap Finish.